glassroom/heinsen_routing/README.md

 Official implementation of "[An Algorithm for Routing Capsules in All Domains](https://content.glassroom.com/An_Algorithm_for_Routing_Capsules_in_All_Domains.pdf)" (Heinsen, 2019).

 Try it on your data.
-You will be delightfully surprised at how well it works!
+You will be delightfully surprised at how well it works for vision, language, and other domains!

 ## Examples